 All MPC faculty and research staff members are eligible to use this service.
 Priority will be given to projects that (a) have a population studies focus, broadly construed; (b) can quickly result in a publication and/or grant proposal; (c) can clearly benefit from short-term research assistance; and (d) do not already have external funding.
 Preference will be given to junior faculty.

-Population Studies Trainee Luke Smith will serve as the graduate RA in 2018.
-His basic skill set and experiences are described below.
+Population Studies Trainees Luke Smith and Chris Levesque will serve as the graduate RAs in 2018.
+Their basic skill sets and experiences are described below.

 To apply for this service, please send an email to firstname.lastname@example.org and include the following information: